igrowing/esp8266_smart_home_ready/modules/bulb_timer/readme.md

 - When it's dark, the press on button lits the bulb for 2 minutes.
 When there is an ambient light, no electricity spent on lighting.
 - No other smart features, no networking, no reporting, no movement sensing...
 Stupid cheap simple module.
+- The "LED" marked component is a photodiode, transparent, 5mm.